top of page

 I'm a human (fuelled by coffee): I'm not a superhero!

-I cannot say there aren’t any unicorns out there who are exactly as described above, but I personally have never met any (and frankly I wouldn’t want to).
+I can't say there aren’t unicorns out there who are exactly as described above, but I personally have never met one (and I wouldn’t want to).
 Even if someone looks like they are living a perfect life, chances are they are not, and/or they have more practical and financial help than you realise.

-On my social media I try to include both the successes and challenges of my life as a parent-entrepreneur, but there are many who curate their social media feeds to only include the ‘highlights’.
-You don’t get to see the weekend days when that person is too exhausted to do anything more than leave their kids in pyjamas and order them a McDonald’s while they play Xbox.
-I of course have never done this (cough).
+You don’t get to see the weekend days on which that person was too exhausted to do anything more than leave their kids in pyjamas and order them a McDonald’s while they played Xbox.
+I (of course) have never done this (cough).
 You don’t get to see the interior of their house, which looks like Fisher Price, Vtech and Crayola vomited in every room (me again).
 You don’t get to see the late nights spent trying to catch up on work after the kids refused to go to bed on time (yes, also me).

 The point is, doing it all is impossible.